 Our Cumbria SEND Information, Advice and Support Service (SENDIAS) can also give you advice about SEN.

 Our Cumbria Support Groups are also more than happy to help.
-Contact details are listed in the 'related advice' section below.
+Please click here for their contact details.

 We are aware that some families in Cumbria may access services provided by other local authority areas.
 You may for example live in the county but your child may attend a Lancashire school.
 You might live in Carlisle but access some health provision in County Durham.